ZacBlanco/hdp-demo-bootstrap/docs/shell.md

 # Shell

-This small submodule is built to run `bash` commands via simple python scripts.
-It designed to be slightly less verbose, but also take away some of the configurability of executing subprocesses via the `subprocess.Popen` function.
+This small submodule is built to run `bash` commands via simple python util.
+It designed to be slightly less verbose than using the `subprocess.Popen` function.
+However the drawback is it takes away some of the configurability that `Popen` has.

 In doing this we can run commands by simply calling the `run` function with the desired bash command (whatever would have been typed in at the command line).

+This performs a similar function as the `Execute()` function from [Ambari's `resource_management` library](https://github.com/apache/ambari/tree/trunk/ambari-common/src/main/python/resource_management).
+However using this module one allows us to not have a dependency on the Ambari libraries (so that you can run this without using/having Ambari)

 ## Usage